GygesHekaton/Hekaton/readme.md

 Also being proposed is that every new card introduced to the format gets a probationary period of one month with a valuation of 1 until it receives its first rating by the Hekaton administrators.
 We have had too many reactionary moments of misvaluation before a card has seen play to rate them ahead of time.
 Also, people should get a chance to play their new cards before they are rated so that they will have a better idea of how it fits within their deck, and whether or not the cost makes it worth keeping.

-[[Mana Crypt]]'s power has been self-evident since the birth of EDH.
+[Mana Crypt's](https://scryfall.com/card/2xm/270/mana-crypt) power has been self-evident since the birth of EDH.
 If they had used our rating system at that time, it would have received a high valuation and stayed there, only possibly reducing incrementally as the format's power level rose via newer, more ridiculous cards.

-Inversely, [[Dockside Extortionist]] famously started off as an undervalued card until its power revealed itself.
+Inversely, [Dockside Extortionist](https://scryfall.com/card/2x2/107/dockside-extortionist) famously started off as an undervalued card until its power revealed itself.
 Then as Wizards printed an unholy amount of treasure and sacrifice support at higher and higher power levels, Dockside's relative power increased instead of leveling out.
 It would initially have received a medium valuation, and then climbed and climbed proportionately to its effect on the format, eventually causing players to have to consider its place in their decks, rather than its final status as an auto-include in anything with red.

-[[Lutri, the Spellthief]] was banned due to it being an auto-include in every deck with blue and red because it cost nothing to do so.
+[Lutri, the Spellchaser](https://scryfall.com/card/iko/227/lutri-the-spellchaser) was banned due to it being an auto-include in every deck with blue and red because it cost nothing to do so.
 With the rating system, this would no longer be the case.
 It would cost a minimum of 1, but it will probably climb higher than that over time.
 Is it still an auto-include if you have to sacrifice a basic land for it?
 Maybe, but what if it rises to 3?

 There are no more auto-includes.

-This completely removes the grandfathering of cards that Hasbro and the rules committee have told us are beyond reproach, such as [[Sol Ring]].
+This completely removes the grandfathering of cards that Hasbro and the rules committee have told us are beyond reproach, such as [Sol Ring](https://scryfall.com/card/dsc/94/sol-ring).
 It is an incredible card, and everyone has one, but its rating should reflect its actual power and not its availability, legacy, or price.
 Every card added to your deck should convey a sense of choice.

 ### Deckbuilding